Giving voice to the community

 As COVID-19 swept the world, Stretford Public Hall had no choice but to close the building down, but they wanted to find a way to continue supporting the community from a distance.

 Trafford council, the local governing authority, needed Stretford Public Hall to become a community response hub.
-They set up a central number as a resource line that would refer community members to the right organizations.
+They set up a central number as a resource line that would refer community members to the right organisations.
 Simon Borkin, one of Stretford Public Hall’s trustees explained that due to the urgency of COVID-19, the council requested they launch within a week.

 “We didn't quite know how we were going to put it all together, but we knew we needed a helpline.”

-Stretford Public Hall became a service for the most vulnerable community members who might be isolated or didn't have existing support networks to deliver food, perform routine shopping tasks, pick up medication, and check in regularly.
+Stretford Public Hall became a service for the most vulnerable community members who might be isolated or didn't have existing support networks to deliver food, perform routine shopping tasks, pick up medication and check in regularly.

 “There are issues around digital literacy in our community, especially amongst older residents, and there are some people who only own a landline, so reaching out over the phone is by far the best way to contact people.”